 \keywords{Parity-encoding, error-correcting codes, LDPC, decoding algorithm}

-\section{Introduction}
+\section{INTRODUCTION}

-The spin glass model is a fundamental concept in physics and mathematics, primarily used to study magnetism and phase transitions in statistical mechanics.
-A close connection between spin glass models and combinatorial optimization problems (COPs) is widely recognized and used as a tool for solving COPs \cite{568530b2-62d5-3d43-9e2f-adfdf424006b}.
-The key idea is that the energy of the random Ising Hamiltonian can be viewed as a cost function whose ground state corresponds to a solution of the COP.
+The spin-glass model is a fundamental concept in physics and mathematics, primarily used to study magnetism and phase transitions in statistical mechanics.
+A close connection between spin-glass models and combinatorial-optimization problems (COPs) is widely recognized and used as a tool for solving COPs \cite{568530b2-62d5-3d43-9e2f-adfdf424006b}.
+The key idea is that the energy of the random Ising Hamiltonian can be viewed as a cost function the ground state of which corresponds to a solution of the COP.
 Probabilistic simulation of Ising spin dynamics, such as simulated annealing (SA) \cite{kirkpatrickOptimizationSimulatedAnnealing1983} and quantum annealing (QA) \cite{kadowakiQuantumAnnealingTransverse1998}, is often used to find the ground state.
-The spin glass model has applications in various industrial fields, including routing, scheduling, planning, decision-making, transportation, and telecommunications.
-A similar connection has been established between the spin glass model and the classical error-correcting codes (ECCs).
-N. Sourlas formulated the decoding of the classical ECCs in terms of Bayesian inference \cite{sourlasSpinglassModelsErrorcorrecting1989}.
+The spin-glass model has applications in various industrial fields, including routing, scheduling, planning, decision-making, transportation, and telecommunications.
+A similar connection has been established between the spin-glass model and the classical error-correcting codes (ECCs).
+Sourlas formulated the decoding of the classical ECCs in terms of Bayesian inference \cite{sourlasSpinglassModelsErrorcorrecting1989}.
 He showed that the decoding can be expressed as a search for the ground state of the random Ising Hamiltonian.
 His study implies that decoding classical ECCs can be viewed as a COP, with the associated random Ising Hamiltonian corresponding to the cost function to be minimized (maximized).